ImportantNoone/ScribeBot-V2/README.md

 scribebot v2 is a word-based rpg where players engage in linguistic challenges to defeat enemies and gain power. create your character, complete word challenges, battle other players, and climb the leaderboard.

-## contributing

-feel free to fork and submit pull requests with improvements.

 ## license